 This summer, the last thing you want to deal with is an AC repair.
-There are trips to be had, marshmallows to enjoy, and your air conditioner going out doesn’t fit into your agenda.
-A pool of water by your air conditioner isn’t the pool you had in mind this summer.
-So what is triggering your air conditioner to leak and what should you do about it?
+There are roadtrips to be had, marshmallows to roast, and your air conditioner failing doesn’t squeeze into your agenda.
+A pool of water by your air conditioner isn’t the pool you had thought about this summer.
+So what is causing your air conditioner to leak and what should you do about it?

 Clogged Condensate Drain